The Amazon is a huge place, full of rich experiences and the locals say that it would take many lifetimes to experience it all.

 Marajó is an island located at the mouth of the Amazon River in Brazil.
 It is the largest fluvial island in the world, with a land area of 40,100 square kilometres (15,500 sq miles) and is roughly the size of the Netherlands and Switzerland.
 It is approximately 295 kilometres (183 mi) long and 200 kilometres (120 mi) wide.

-Together with several smaller neighboring islands, separated from Marajó by rivers, it forms the Marajó Archipelago, with an aggregate area of 49,602 square kilometres (19,151 sq mi).
-Large parts of the islands are flooded during the rainy season because of higher water levels of the Amazon River along the coast and heavy rainfall in the interior.
-Marajó is almost entirely flat and during the rainy season much of the island turns into a large lake.
+Together with several smaller neighbouring islands, separated from Marajó by rivers, it forms the Marajó Archipelago, with an aggregate area of 49,602 square kilometres (19,151 sq mi).
+Large parts of the islands are flooded during the rainy season because of the higher water levels of the Amazon River along the coast and heavy rainfall in the interior.
+Marajó is almost entirely flat and during the rainy season, much of the island turns into a large lake.

 The east side of the island is dominated by savanna vegetation.
 There are large fazendas (ranches) with huge herds of domesticated water buffalo on the island - c.
 700,000 of them (breeds include Carabao, Jafarabadi, Murrah and Mediterranean).

 Marajo island was also the site of an advanced pre-Columbian society - the Marajoara culture - which existed from approximately 400 B.C. to 1600 A.D.
 Washed by fresh and saltwater at one of the world's most majestic deltas, Marajó Island is an alluring destination for riding in the Amazon environment.